-When you receive notification of a tax levy on your property, don’t panic.
-The IRS can release a levy if it determines that:
+When you get a notification of a tax levy on your property, do not panic.
+The IRS is able to have a levy released if it determines that:

 Therefore, there are several effective ways in which you can respond to a levy to stop it completely, or to limit its impact.

 1. Request a levy release

 On receiving the final notice, contact the IRS immediately to pay your tax debt, if you can, and request a levy release.
 If the IRS will not release the levy, you can appeal their decision before or after they have placed a levy on your bank account, wages or other property.
 If the levy proceeds have been sent to the IRS or the State, you are allowed to claim them back by filing a claim.
 If the tax agency denies your request to return your property to you, you are allowed to appeal that denial.

 2. Claim you didn’t receive notification

 You are not required to receive any notification before your account is frozen and this is one thing that is frustrating about the bank levy process.
 However, the tax agency is required to notify you when they seek a legal judgment that will enable them to levy your account.
 If you were not legally notified before the judgment was given, and you can prove this fact, you may be able to get the levy released.